lordemmag-devops/CI-CD-Pipeline/README.md

 - Automated testing with pytest
 - Code quality analysis with pylint
-- Security scanning with bandit and OWASP ZAP (simulating AppScan)
+- Security scanning with bandit and ghcr.io zaproxy
 - CI pipeline with Jenkins
 - CD pipeline with ArgoCD deploying to Kubernetes
 - Docker containerization